MiRoDS/MiRoDS.github.io/project4.md

 ![Blog Logo](./images/process.png "Blog Logo")

 ## Introduction
-In this project, data from the ongoing "Corona" pandemic is analyzed.
-The SARS-CoV-2 virus has spread around the world in a relatively short time after its first apperance in Wuhan (China) and the caused disease COVID-19 (=coronavirus disease 2019) stresses the healthcare systems in many countries.
+In this project, data from the ongoing “Corona” pandemic is analyzed.
+The SARS-CoV-2 virus has spread around the world in a relatively short time after its first appearance in Wuhan (China) and the caused disease COVID-19 (=coronavirus disease 2019) stresses the healthcare systems in many countries.
 Here, the growth over the time after start of the outbreak in the different countries is visualized and measures are introduced to compare the intensities of the outbreaks.
-Furthermore, it is checked whether there are specific driving forces for the exponential growths rates and effective measures against.
+Furthermore, it is checked whether there are specific driving forces for the exponential growths and effective measures against that allow to make predictions.

-Therefor, two datasets are analyzed that are later on combined to one:
+In this analysis two datasets are analyzed that are later on combined to one:

 One dataset has been taken from the CSSE at Johns Hopkins University: It shows timeseries regarding cumulative Corona cases of all affected countries.
 The data has been taken from the following GitHub repository.
 Please note, that the data is updated every day.
 Thus, there might be effects on the conclusion in a few weeks.
 For this analysis, data taken on May 1st, 2020 has been used.
 The data is available [here](https://github.com/CSSEGISandData/COVID-19/edit/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv) (also stored in [DataScience_Project4 GitHub](https://github.com/MiRoDS/DataScience_Project4)).